 You said you remained hands-on by doing some inhouse development.
-However, most of development for this role is done by overseas teams.
+However, most of the development for this role is done by overseas teams.
 Is this okay with you?

+At the beginning, I suggest you answer their question directly, before giving any further detail.
+Eg:

+Yes, I would be happy working in the environment you describe.

 I believe in adapting to changes.
 My current workplace requires me to perform vendor-collaboration based application support and do some hands-on inhouse development.
 This may sound tough and overwhelming.
 It may also contradict the idea that professionals should specialize.
 However, as a temporary staff member, I think this approach made me more employable both inside and outside my current workplace.
-With in-depth understanding on technologies, I also gain confidence when interacting with other technical teams.
+With in-depth understanding on technologies, I have also gained confidence when interacting with other technical teams.

 I will surely also adapt to changes in my future workplace.
 If schedule permits, I may remain hands-on in my spare time, with the prerequisite of fulfilling my job responsibilities first.